TheBraveByte/mail-app/test.md

+Article Pitch
+Title: Building a Concurrent Mail Server API with Goroutines and Gmail Integration Introduction
+Overview of Concurrent Mail Server
+Concurrency and its importance
+Concurrency and Parallelism
+ Goroutine and its basic building block
+Communicating Sequential Processes(CSP): The Model of Concurrency Explanation using the Universe: Planet Earth and Human Benefits of using Goroutines and Gmail Integration

+Setting Up the Environment
+Prerequisite Knowledge
+Installing necessary tools
+Creating a Gmail account and enabling API access Configuring credentials and environment variables

+Building the Mail Server API
+Designing the API architecture
+Understanding the Application Model
+Code Snippet for the model Package
+Integrating MongoDB Database
+Setting Up the Database Connection
+Default Collection Function
+Database Queries
+Interface Implementation
+Creating API endpoints and handling requests Implementing Functions in the Tools Package
+Creating Handler Method to Process HTTP
+Implementing an Interface for Handler Methods
+Creating Routes Endpoints(URL)

+Integrating Gmail API for sending and receiving emails Implementing Goroutines and Channels for Concurrency Initialising the Application Server in the Main function

+Testing the application API
+Starting the API Server
+Test Run

+Building Subscriber and User Interface for Mail Sending Creating a form for mail details and uploading a document Creating a form for subscriber details

+Conclusion
+Summary of the article
+Next steps and reflections

 # Introduction

 It is fascinating to take full advantage of the multicore processor for executing and implementing concurrent processes or programs, and it's interesting doing so using the simplicity of Go and its abstractions.